-It is by now well known that a REE may only exist in a generic sense and not universal.
-Moreover, an REE may fail to be fully Pareto optimal and incentive compatible, and it may not be implementable as a perfect Bayesian equilibrium; see Glycopantis and Yannelis (2005) and Glycopantis, Muir, and Yannelis (2009).
+It is by now well known that a REE may only exist in a generic but not universal sense.
+Moreover, a REE may fail to be fully Pareto optimal and incentive compatible, and it may not be implementable as a perfect Bayesian equilibrium; see Glycopantis and Yannelis (2005) and Glycopantis et al. (2009).
 The most problematic aspect of the notion of REE is that it requires that agents maximize their interim expected utility conditioned also on the information that the equilibrium prices generate, and the resulting equilibrium allocations are measurable with respect to the private information of each individual and with respect to the information generated by the equilibrium prices.
-As Kreps (1977)'s example demonstrates, the measurability condition on allocations is what creates the non-existence of the REE equilibrium (see De Castro, Pesce, and Yannelis (2020) for an elaboration of this point)4.
+Kreps (1977)'s example demonstrates that the private information measurability condition on allocations creates the non-existence of the REE equilibrium (see De Castro et al. 2020 for an elaboration of this point6).